clami66/AF_server/README.md

 The server can be invoked automatically in a crontab job every few minutes.

 The password to the email account used to serve the queries must be passed through the environmental variable `EMAIL_PASS`

+The `--j` flag specifies the number of parallel snakemake instances (i.e. maximum numbers of target that can be modelled at the same time)

 The `--use-conda` flag allows to setup the environment for AlphaFold (tested on v2.2) defined at `workflow/envs/environment.yaml`